Ajanta Caves

 The Ajanta Caves are mentioned in the memoirs of several medieval-era Chinese Buddhist travelers.
-They were covered by jungle until accidentally "discovered" and brought to Western attention in 1819 by a colonial British officer Captain John Smith on a tiger-hunting party.
-The caves are in the rocky northern wall of the U-shaped gorge of the River Waghur, in the Deccan Plateau.
+They were covered by the jungle until accidentally "discovered" and brought to contemporary attention in 1819 by Colonel John Smith during a tiger-hunting expedition on a tiger-hunting party.
+The caves are located in the rocky northern wall of the U-shaped gorge of the River Waghur, in the Deccan Plateau.
 Within the gorge are a number of waterfalls, audible from outside the caves when the river is high.

 Transport

-With the Ellora Caves, Ajanta is one of the major tourist attractions of Maharashtra.
-It is about 59 km from the city of Jalgaon, Maharashtra, India, 104 km from the city of Aurangabad and 350 km east-northeast of Mumbai.
-Ajanta is 100 km from the Ellora Caves, which contain Hindu, Jain and Buddhist caves, the last dating from a period similar to Ajanta.
-The Ajanta style is also found in the Ellora Caves and other sites such as the Elephanta Caves, Aurangabad Caves, Shivleni Caves and the cave temples of Karnataka.
-Nearest airports are Jalgaon and Sambhaji Nagar followed by Mumbai and nearest railway stations are Jalgaon and Bhusawal.
+Ajanta is one of the major tourist attractions of Maharashtra.
+It is about 59 km from the city of Jalgaon, Maharashtra, India, 104 km from the city of Aurangabad, and 350 km east-northeast of Mumbai.
+There are Ellora Caves another UNESCO World Heritage Site, which is 100 Kilometres (62 miles) contains Hindu, Jain, and Buddhist caves, the last dating from a period similar to Ajanta.
+The Ajanta style is also found in the Ellora Caves and other near about caves such as the Elephanta Caves, Aurangabad Caves, Shivleni Caves and the cave temples of Karnataka.
+Nearest airports are Jalgaon and Sambhaji Nagar, followed by Mumbai, and nearest railway stations are Jalgaon and Bhusawal.